Idol (franchise): Hall of Idols 2.0 (2016–2017)

-ABC's Idol (2018–present)
+Shooting Star Idol (2018–present)

-American Idol's revival on ABC was accompanied with a Disney-like intro.
+American Idol's revival on ABC was accompanied with a Disney-like intro starting with their Season 16 premiere.
+Which was created by Spencer Tucker and Rami Hachache.
+Possible Productions were added to the credits for seasons 18 and 19 only.
 It starts with several shooting stars falling from the sky before curving up and circling the neon American Idol logo with fireworks in the background at the end.
-This opening is much shorter than the previously used intros.
-It acts as an integrated part of a longer opening introduction in each episode rather than a standalone opening theme as in previous seasons.
+This opening is much shorter than in previous years.
+It acts as an integrated part of a longer opening introduction in each episode rather than a standalone opening theme as in previous seasons. Ídolos (Portugal) used this intro in 2022 for their revival on SIC.
+Australian Idol also used this opening title for their revival starting in 2023 on 7 and 7+.
+Deutschland sucht den Superstar had a similar version of this intro in 2022, but they used a blue background with shooting stars.